notsag-dev/pwk/README.md

  nmap --script-help dns-zone-transfer
 ```

+The file `/usr/share/nmap/scripts/script.db` contains all the scripts with their categories (vuln, discovery, etc)

 ###### Other flags:
 --top-ports=20 for top 20 ports.
 Check the list of all ports and their frequency calculate the top ones here: `/usr/share/nmap/nmap-services`
 -O for OS fingerprinting